questdb/questdb.io/docs/develop/query-data.md

   cURL.
 The examples show the Web Console, REST API, and Postgres wire protocol.
 ---

-This page describes how to query data from QuestDB using the embedded Web Console, make requests towards the REST API endpoints that QuestDB exposes, and Postgres wire protocol via multiple programming languages.
+This page describes how to query data from QuestDB using different programming languages and tools.
+To query data in a running instance, there are three main methods that can be used:

+- [Postgres wire](#postgres-compatibility) protocol for compatibility with a range of clients
+- [Rest API](#rest-api) which can be queried via HTTP
+- [Web Console](#web-console) which provides a code editor for convenience

 ## Prerequisites

 QuestDB must be running and accessible, you can do so from [Docker](/docs/get-started/docker/), the [binaries](/docs/get-started/binaries/) or [Homebrew](/docs/get-started/homebrew/) for macOS users.

 ## Postgres compatibility